 In my dissertation at the University of Cincinnati I explored the interactions between insect herbivores and their host plants within the context of invasion ecology.
 Specifically, I was interested in the potential impact of generalist insects on the successful spread of exotic plants.
 Using a grasses-grasshoppers model, I combined behavioral and molecular approaches to explore (1) tolerant and resistant responses of native and exotic grasses to herbivory by grasshoppers, and (2) grasshopper feeding preferences on these plants.
 I conducted laboratory and field experiments at two research centers (University of Cincinnati and University of Maryland) to explore whether plant responses to different insect populations were similar, and whether the insects acted in the same way.

 As part of my dissertation, I developed a new PCR-based method for accurate detection of plant meals from grasshopper guts, which had not been described in experimental studies.
+Using the developed protocol, I successfully amplified fragments (~500 bp) of the non-coding region of the chloroplast trnL (UAA) gene from grasshopper guts; the plant DNA was found to be detectable up to twelve hours post ingestion (PI) in nymphs and up to 22 h PI in adult grasshoppers.
 This method was published in Applications in Plant Sciences and was featured in Botanical Society of America News, ScienceDaily, ScienceNewsLine, Phys.org, LabRoots, EurekAlert!, as well as Down to Earth (a science magazine of The Society For Environmental Communications in India).

 My results from both, behavioral experiments and molecular confirmation of diet, demonstrated that exotic grasses have lower resistance (the ability to reduce damage) to grasshopper feeding than native grasses; whereas plant tolerance (the ability to maintain fitness while sustaining damage) to herbivory does not differ between native and exotic grasses.
 My results suggested that exotic grasses that do not have a coevolutionary history with native grasshoppers are less adapted to reduce damage from these herbivores, although they tolerate them similar to native plants.
 These results contributed to our understanding of the trade-off between plant tolerance and plant resistance to herbivory and the possible mechanisms of the success of exotic plans in the introduced range – i.e., mechanisms that facilitate plant invasion.
 The important applications of this project are: effective control of invasive plants, predictions of plant invasion, and ecological restoration of native communities.